Decoding the Stability of Transition-Metal Alloys with Theory-infused Deep Learning

-TMAs are pivotal in heterogeneous catalysis due to their remarkable activity, selectivity, and tunable functionality across a broad spectrum of reactions~\cite{schwank1985bimetallic,kitchin2004modification,zhang2005controlling}.
-However, a persistent challenge in TMA catalyst design lies in reconciling high catalytic performance with insufficient stability~\cite{antolini2006stability,bezerra2007review,meier2014design}.
-For example, CuPt alloys, though effective in oxygen reduction, suffer from leaching and degradation under operational conditions~\cite{zhang2021stabilizing}.
-Recently, SAAs—where active metal atoms are atomically dispersed on a host metal surface—have gained attention as a new generation of TMA catalysts~\cite{gao2024electrifying,zhang2021single,giannakakis2018single,liu2016tackling,zhang2019platinum,huang2024origin}.
-Their unique site geometry decouples the transition state from intermediate binding, promoting efficient bond activation while minimizing surface poisoning and enabling deviation from conventional scaling relations~\cite{lucci2016controlling,reocreux2020controlling,cheng2022single,gao2023synthesis,darby2018carbon,hannagan2020single}.
-Despite these advantages, SAAs still face critical stability issues: guest metal atoms can aggregate~\cite{mccue2015co,ouyang2021directing} or migrate into the bulk, resulting in the loss of isolated active sites.
-These challenges underscore the need for robust approaches to predict and understand the thermodynamic and kinetic stability of TMAs across their vast chemical space.
+\lettrine{T}{ }ransition-metal alloys (TMAs) play pivotal roles in heterogeneous catalysis, offering remarkable activity, selectivity, and tunable functionality across a broad spectrum of reactions~\cite{schwank1985bimetallic,kitchin2004modification,zhang2005controlling}.
+However, a persistent challenge in TMA design for catalysis is to achieve high stability~\cite{antolini2006stability,bezerra2007review,meier2014design}.
+For example, Pt-based alloys, though highly active for oxygen reduction, often suffer corrosion and dealloying under operational conditions, leading to leaching of the non-noble component and loss of performance~\cite{zhang2021stabilizing}.
+Recently, single-atom alloys (SAAs), materials in which isolated metal atoms are atomically dispersed in a host metal or alloy surface, have emerged as a promising new class of TMA catalysts~\cite{gao2024electrifying,zhang2021single,giannakakis2018single,liu2016tackling,zhang2019platinum,huang2024origin}.
+The unique site geometry of SAAs (with isolated dopant atoms embedded in a host surface) can decouple transition-state energetics from intermediate adsorption, promoting efficient bond activation while minimizing poisoning and even breaking limitations imposed by conventional scaling relations~\cite{lucci2016controlling,reocreux2020controlling,cheng2022single,gao2023synthesis,darby2018carbon,hannagan2020single}.
+Despite these features, SAAs still face serious stability issues: the dispersed guest atoms can agglomerate into clusters~\cite{mccue2015co,ouyang2021directing} or diffuse into the bulk, leading to the loss of isolated active sites.
+These challenges underscore the need for easily accessible approaches to predict and understand the thermodynamic stability of alloy catalysts across a vast chemical space.

-Cohesive energy and formation energy are critical indicators of stability for TMAs.
-Recent advancements in machine learning (ML) have led to models that can predict these energies with high precision.\cite{xie2018crystal,hart2021machine,ubaru2017formation} However, the opaque nature of many advanced ML models limits their interpretability, preventing the extraction of chemical insights for materials design and impeding further enhancements in model generalization for discovering new materials.
+Recent advances in machine learning (ML) have yielded models that can predict cohesive energies with reasonably high precision~\cite{xie2018crystal,hart2021machine,ubaru2017formation}.
+However, the opaque nature of most advanced ML models limits their interpretability, hindering the extraction of physicochemical insights for materials design and complicating their extension to unexplored materials.